 The U.S. Department of State and IREX reserve the right to verify all information included in the application.
 In the event of a discrepancy, or if the information is found to be false, the application will immediately be declared invalid and the applicant ineligible.

 The following criteria will be used to evaluate applications (not in order of importance):

 - A proven record of leadership and accomplishment in business or entrepreneurship, civic engagement, and/or public/government service;

 - A demonstrated commitment to public or community service, volunteerism, or mentorship;

 - The ability to work cooperatively in diverse groups and to respect the opinions of others;

 - Strong social and communication skills;

-- A demonstrated knowledge of, interest in, and professional experience in the preferred sector/track; and
+- A demonstrated knowledge of, interest in, and professional experience in the preferred sector/Fellowship track and concrete goals for applying lessons knowledge and skills gained from the Fellowship to current and/or future work; and

-- A commitment to return to Africa and apply leadership skills and training to benefit the applicant’s country and/or community after they return home.
+- A commitment to return to Sub-Saharan Africa and contribute skills and talents to build and serve their communities.

 Got questions?
 Visit Frequently Asked Questions about the Fellowship application to learn answers to common queries.